rajendra627/k8s-bootcamp/monitoring-logging/README.md

 #2.
 We will deploy everything to the monitoring namespace
 kubectl create namespace monitoring

-#3 Install the helm chart
+#3 Install the helm chart for the operator
 helm install coreos/prometheus-operator --name prometheus-operator --namespace monitoring

 #4.
 Install the actual Prometheus and Grafana pods.